ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/the_big_picture.rst

 .. tip:: Don't worry if you don't fully grasp ExpressionEngine's terminology yet.
-	Our :doc:`Getting Started Guide </getting_started/index>` introduces the system step-by-step and will have you building a simple blog in about 30 minutes.
+	Our :doc:`Getting Started Guide </getting_started/index>` introduces the system step-by-step and will have you building a simple site in about 30 minutes.

 *************
 Some Examples